China Crisis: First successes

-The band signed a recording contract with Virgin Records and released their debut studio album, Difficult Shapes & Passive Rhythms, Some People Think It's Fun to Entertain in November 1982.
-A re-release of "African and White" reached No. 45 in the UK Singles Chart in August 1982.
-The follow-up single, "No More Blue Horizons (Fool, Fool, Fool)", released in October 1982 had little success, but the single "Christian", made UK No. 12 in early 1983 and brought them to national prominence.
+The band signed a recording contract with Virgin Records in April 1982, and released a single, "Scream Down at Me", in May.
+A Virgin re-release of "African and White" was their first success, reaching No. 45 in the UK Singles Chart in August, followed by the less successful "No More Blue Horizons (Fool, Fool, Fool)" in October.
+Recorded over a long period of time with different producers, they released their debut studio album, Difficult Shapes & Passive Rhythms, Some People Think It's Fun to Entertain in November 1982.
+From it, the single "Christian", made UK No. 12 in early 1983 and brought them to national prominence.
 By the time of this success, Reilly had left the band, but had remained with the band long enough to co-write and perform on "Christian", along with session musician Steve Levy playing oboe and saxophone.
 The album peaked at No. 21 in the UK Albums Chart.
-During this period the band toured supporting Simple Minds on their New Gold Dream tour.
+During this period the band toured supporting Simple Minds on their New Gold Dream tour augmented by Levy and bass guitarist Gary "Gazza" Johnson.